Arcutis Presents New Phase 2 Long-Term Data Showing Sustained Efficacy and Clearance for a Median of 10 Months with Roflumilast Cream in Adults with Chronic Plaque Psoriasis

 Roflumilast cream was very well-tolerated, with low rates of discontinuations due to either adverse events or lack of efficacy

-/EIN News/ -- WESTLAKE VILLAGE, Calif., Jan.
-14, 2023 (GLOBE NEWSWIRE) -- Arcutis Biotherapeutics, Inc. (Nasdaq: ARQT), an early commercial-stage company focused on developing meaningful innovations in immuno-dermatology, today announced new safety and efficacy durability data from its open label Phase 2 long-term safety study evaluating once-daily roflumilast cream (0.3%) in adults with chronic plaque psoriasis.
+WESTLAKE VILLAGE, Calif., Jan.
+14, 2023 (GLOBE NEWSWIRE) -- Arcutis Biotherapeutics, Inc. ARQT, an early commercial-stage company focused on developing meaningful innovations in immuno-dermatology, today announced new safety and efficacy durability data from its open label Phase 2 long-term safety study evaluating once-daily roflumilast cream (0.3%) in adults with chronic plaque psoriasis.
 Roflumilast cream 0.3% (ZORYVE®) is a once-daily steroid free topical phosphodiesterase-4 (PDE4) inhibitor approved by the US Food and Drug Administration in July 2022.

 The study, which was presented at the Winter Clinical dermatology meeting, showed that during the trial, 57.1% (n=185) of roflumilast cream-treated patients achieved an Investigator Global Assessment (IGA) score of clear or almost clear (IGA 0/1) at any time in study, and these participants had a median duration of IGA of clear or almost clear of more than 10 months (40.1 weeks).
 Additionally, the percentages of participants achieving IGA success (defined as clear/almost clear plus 2-grade improvement from baseline) and an IGA of clear or almost clear were maintained over the course of the 52 weeks, and were consistent with the DERMIS trials.
 Roflumilast cream was safe and very well tolerated, with the majority of adverse events (AEs) mild-to-moderate in severity.